Prairie Stars Family Association (PSFA)

 iGen - Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–and Completely Unprepared for Adulthood — and What That Means for the Rest of Us.
 Jean M. Twenge, Ph.D.
 (2017).
 ISBN-13: 978-1501151989.

 The Money Book for the Young, Fabulous & Broke.
 Suze Orman.
 (2005).
-This is a great book for young adults.
+This is a great book about money for young adults.

 Reading for Parents (pdf document of a list of books)